mui/toolpad/docs/data/toolpad/studio/how-to-guides/cube-component.md

 <p class="description">You can extend Toolpad Studio with custom code components, including from external packages.</p>

-We can use any package available on `npm` to extend our Toolpad Studio application.
+You can use any package available on `npm` to extend your Toolpad Studio application.
 This guide will render a cube using [`@react-three/fiber`](https://www.npmjs.com/package/@react-three/fiber):

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/how-to-guides/custom-components/cube/component.png", "alt": "Cube component", "caption": "The cube component" }}